vegaprotocol/specs/protocol/0028-GOVE-governance.md

   - When that proposal is approved and enacted the flags are immediately removed and added to that market's flags property. (<a name="0028-GOVE-172" href="#0028-GOVE-172">0028-GOVE-172</a>)
 - Neither market creation nor market update proposals can change the flags property on a market. (<a name="0028-GOVE-173" href="#0028-GOVE-173">0028-GOVE-173</a>)
 - A voter's equity-like share does not give them any additional voting weight when voting on a market flags update proposal. (<a name="0028-GOVE-174" href="#0028-GOVE-174">0028-GOVE-174</a>)
+- A proposal to add flags with any flag longer than `governance.proposal.market.maxFlagLength` is rejected as invalid (<a name="0028-GOVE-175" href="#0028-GOVE-175">0028-GOVE-175</a>)
+- A proposal to remove flags with any flag longer than `governance.proposal.market.maxFlagLength` is rejected as invalid (<a name="0028-GOVE-176" href="#0028-GOVE-176">0028-GOVE-176</a>)